TomfromBerlin/Debian-Pihole-Unbound/README.md

 You will also need an image of the lastest Raspberry Pi OS or at least the rpi-imager.
 I recommend to download the image and using balenaEtcher to flash the drive.

-First time you start you Pi with the new OS it will take some time.
+First time you start your Pi with the new OS it will take some time.
 Later the boot process will be faster.
 Answer the questions about specific settings, e.g. ssh should be activated and possibly also VNC.
 At this point, a connected monitor will do just fine, as will a keyboard.
 Later, access will be via ssh, but that's not available to us yet.

-By the way, if the installation was done with the rpi-imager, you will be asked in advance whether ssh should be activated.
+By the way, if the installation will be done with the rpi-imager, you will be asked in advance whether ssh should be activated.
 You will also be asked for the country and keyboard settings.
 In my case, it was still necessary to set these settings after the first boot.

-At this point it might be a good idea to update the system and install Midnight Commander:
+At this point it might be a good idea to update the system and, perhaps, install Midnight Commander:

 ```
 $apt update